-36.5 / A Durational Performance with the Sea is a time-based series of performances and video art works spanning seven years and six continents: New York-based artist Sarah Cameron Sunde stands in a tidal area for a full cycle, usually 12-13 hours, as water engulfs her body and then reveals it again.
-The public is invited to participate by joining Sarah in the water and by marking the passing hours from the shore.
+36.5 / A Durational Performance with the Sea (2013 – present) is a series of nine site-specific performances and video art works that take place in bodies of water around the world.
+New York-based artist Sarah Cameron Sunde stands in a tidal area for a full cycle, usually 12-13 hours, as water engulfs her body and then reveals it again.
+The public is invited to participate by joining Sarah in the water and by marking the passing hours from the shore; the local community is involved in all aspects of creating the work.
 The project began in Maine 2013 as a response to Hurricane Sandy’s impact on New York City and the parallel that Sunde saw in the the struggle for artists to survive on a daily basis in the city and the struggle of humanity to survive in the face of sea-level rise.
-The project was then developed in Mexico and San Francisco in 2014 and launched on a global scale in The Netherlands in 2015.
-The fifth work in the series was made in Bangladesh in 2017 and the sixth work was made in Brazil in 2019.
-The performance is filmed from multiple perspectives, live-streamed around the world and then translated into multi-channel video installations that is shown in gallery settings and outdoor in public art spaces, communicating with a global audience.

 In its current form, each work in the 36.5 series consists of a live performance, event, a time- lapse video, varied ephemera from that specific coastal location, and a long-form cinematic video artwork that is the same length as the performance (12-13 hours).
 The performance is filmed from multiple perspectives, live-streamed around the world and then edited quickly into its durational form which is then translated into site-specific multi-channel video installations that can be shown in galleries, museums, and projected onto architecture in outdoor spaces.

 36.5 / Bass Harbor, Maine, 2013